pyg-team/pytorch_geometric/examples/distributed/graphlearn_for_pytorch/README.md

 To run this example, you can choose to directly run the example or use our [script](launch.py) following the guidance below.

+The training results will be generated and saved in `dist_sage_sup.txt`.

 ## Reference test environment and dependency packages
 docker image: pytorch/pytorch:1.13.0-cuda11.6-cudnn8-devel
 ```